• Behavior

 3. WHO CAN HELP?

-Parents can call Palm Beach County's Children's Behavioral Health Collaborative, to assess children's needs and get access to mental health services.
+Parents can call Palm Beach County's Children's Behavioral Health Collaborative, to assess needs and get access to mental health services.
 The Center for Child Counseling is one of those organizations, at 561-244-9499.

 SOURCES: